qusers/qligfep/README.md

-# setupFEP
+# QligFEP and QresFEP

 This collection of python command line functions is designed with the aim to faciliate a robust and fast setup of FEP calculations for the software package **Q**.
 It includes modules which are described in further detail below:

-- setupFEP.py: module to generate ligand FEP calculations using a dual topology approach, see Jespers et al. (doi:/MS_SUBMITTED).
+- QligFEP.py: module to generate ligand FEP calculations using a dual topology approach, see Jespers et al. (https://doi.org/10.1186/s13321-019-0348-5).

+- QresFEP.py: module to generate protein FEP calculations using a single topology approach, see Jespers et al. (https://doi.org/10.1021/acs.jctc.9b00538).

 - opls2Q and charmm2Q.py: tools to translate from OPLS (ffld_server)
 and CHARMM (cgenff) to Q readable file formats.

 A few toplevel scripts are included in the scripts folder to faciliate high throughput setup.
-Additionally, a tutorials folder is included with a detailed description of the setup procedure as published in Jespers et al. (resFEP/ligFEP).
+Additionally, a tutorials folder is included with a detailed description of the setup procedure as published in Jespers et al. (QresFEP/QligFEP).
 This tutorial includes the generation of ligand parameters using OPLS, how to prepare a protein system, and how to run ligand and protein FEP calculations.
 These examples are based on ligand binding of CDk2 inhibitors.

-# Installing setupFEP
+# Installing QligFEP and QresFEP

 - Install a working version of Q, e.g.: